dddrrreee/cs140e-24win/labs/8-uart/README.md

 can print out the entire system, look at each line of code, and should hopefully know why it is there and what it is doing.
 Importantly you have reached that magic point of understanding where: there is nothing else.

-*NOTE*:
-  - Make sure you read through the [mini-UART cheatsheet](../../notes/devices/miniUART.md) in the Notes directory.

 In addition, you'll implement your own *software* UART implementation that can entirely bypass the pi hardware and talk directly to the